What do you think about when you think of fasting? Does it get you excited?! You may think:

 An all around GREAT experience!
 I feel great so I am continuing on with it as our schedule allows.

-1. We do not need to eat as much as we do or as much as we think we need.
+- You do not need to ear as much as you do or as much as you think you do.
 The Standard American diet has us brainwashed that we need to be constantly eating… Constantly eating junk.
 Well then why am I hungry all the time?
 It’s probably because:

 - You are addicted to sugar. (long story short) Sugar acts the same as drugs like cocaine does on the brain.
 Also a similar effect as caffeine, smoking and drinking… Once the substance flows in and is filtered out then hormones act on the brain to tell the body that it needs more… An endless, deadly cycle.

 - Your body is not getting enough nutrients that it needs.
 Therefore, your body continues to cry out for more food to try and get what it needs.

 - The body is used to “storing up” fat for times of drought and famine… However, today those times never come.
 We have a constant feast… ALL.
 YEAR.
 LONG.
 Also, we typically do not work as hard in a day as people did years ago.
 This will keep the fat coming and there is nothing to burn it off.